openharmony/powermgr_powermgr_cangjie_wrapper/README.md

-# Power Management
+# powermgr_cangjie_wrapper

 ## Introduction

+The powermgr_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the power management subsystem.
 The power management subsystem provides the following functions:

 1. System restarting: restarts or shuts down the system.
 2. System power management: manages the system power status and running lock.